natalieagus/50005/docs/Problem Set/05-deadlock.md

 Now the system is stuck.
 Granting the request led to an <strong>unsafe state</strong>.
 </p>

-<h2>4.
-Correct implementation</h2>
 <p>
-The Banker's Algorithm must simulate the full system:
+The Banker's Algorithm must simulate the *full* system:
 <ul>
   <li>Start from the available vector after the hypothetical allocation.</li>
   <li>Find a process that can finish given current availability.</li>